 Who is developing CRISPR-Cas9 therapies?

 In the US, the first CRISPR clinical trial started in early 2019, run by scientists at the University of Pennsylvania.
-On top of academic efforts, the US counts also with the firm Intellia Therapeutics, co-founded by Jennifer Doudna; its first target will be an in vivo treatment for a rare neurological disease called transthyretin amyloidosis.
+On top of these academic efforts, US firms like Intellia Therapeutics, co-founded by Jennifer Doudna, are working on CRISPR-based treatments.
+Intellia’s first target is an in vivo treatment for a rare neurological disease called transthyretin amyloidosis.
+The company has already dosed its first patient with the therapy and the phase I trial is ongoing.

 Founded by Doudna and Charpentier’s competitor Feng Zhang, there is also Editas Medicine, working in therapies for genetic blindness and cancer, among others.
-Doudna originally co-founded Editas along with Zhang, but stopped all involvement with it just a few weeks after Zhang was granted his CRISPR patent and issues concerning intellectual property began to appear.
+Doudna originally co-founded Editas along with Zhang but stopped all involvement just a few weeks after Zhang was granted his CRISPR patent and issues concerning intellectual property began to appear.

 Who owns the intellectual property of CRISPR tools?